Supreme Court of the United States

 The Court is deciding whether to hear these cases.
 All dates are from the official SCOTUS docket.

-What to watch: As of March 9, 2026, the Court took no action on any of the four hardware ban cases (Duncan, Gator's, Viramontes, NAGR) from its March 6 conference.
-SCOTUSblog notes the justices may be waiting for their Wolford and Hemani decisions — expected by late June — before acting on these petitions.
+What to watch: As of May 9, 2026, the Court continues to hold all five hardware ban cases without action.
+The justices appear to be waiting for their decisions in Wolford and Hemani — expected by late June — before acting on these petitions.
+Duncan and Gator's have now been relisted more than a dozen times each.

 Duncan v.
 Bonta